CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 ---

 ## Overview
-Today when I was viewing the Java source code, I found that the implementation of `HashMap` is somewhat different from my memory.
-Then I referred to some materials and figured out that It was optimized in `JDK 1.8`, adding some new data structures to improve the performance, but the overall design idea is still the same.
-First, we start with `hash`.
+In `JDK 1.8`, the `HashMap` was optimized and implemented differently from the previous version.
+Some new data structures are added to improve the performance, but the overall design idea is still the same.

 ## Hash
+First, we start with `hash`.
 Say we have a large amount of data pairs, such as a phone book:

 ```
 Hao Cui: 1234567890